Student Rights and Responsibilities

 14. The hearing body may accommodate concerns regarding the personal safety, well-being, and/or fears of the confrontation of the presenter/complainant, accused student, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or permitting participation by telephone, videophone, audio tape, Skype or other VoIP, written statement, or other means, where and as determined in the sole judgment the Director of the Student Conduct Office.

 4. The hearing body will consider the past disciplinary record of the respondent only after a finding of violation has been determined.
-The entire record will be forwarded to the Executive Director of Student Success.
+The entire record will be forwarded to the Associate Vice President for Student Success.

-5. The Executive Director of Student Success will, within a reasonable length of time after receiving the recommendation from the hearing body, render a decision in the disciplinary matter and notify the accused student.
+5. The Associate Vice President for Student Success will, within a reasonable length of time after receiving the recommendation from the hearing body, render a decision in the disciplinary matter and notify the accused student.
 Such notification will include the findings of fact, sanction(s), and rationale for determinations via an outcome letter.

 O. Appeals